 Setting up Stripe Webhooks

-In your Stripe account, navigate to the Developers tab.
-Then select Webhooks.
+In Stripe, navigate to the Developers tab.
+Then select Webhooks, and click Add endpoint.

 In the Events to send dropdown, select all of the charge and invoice events.
 You can optionally omit all charge.dispute events.
-For brevity, the gif below demonstrates the selection of several charge and invoice events.
+For brevity, the gif below demonstrates the selection of several of these events.

 After you've selected all charge and invoice events, select Add endpoint.